 In addition to his excellence in youth work and community development, Shane is an accomplished artist.
 Before co-creating UP&UP in 2014, Shane was a well-established graffiti artist with over 20 years’ experience creating commercial, residential and public artworks in places such as Melbourne, New York, Germany and the Netherlands.
 As an artist, Hip Hop MC, community worker and wellness speaker, Shane’s energy and enthusiasm engage people of all ages and backgrounds.

 As an educator, community development practitioner and street artist, Faith has a passion for diversity and inclusion.
 She divides her time between UP&UP and the University of Newcastle, where she teaches Development Studies to a wide range of students.
 Her work is grounded in research, allowing UP&UP to bring an evidence-based approach to their programs.
+Recently Faith was awarded the University of Newcastle, Faculty of Science Excellence in Teaching Award 2020.
 Faith’s doctoral research, for example, examined assisting people from diverse cultural and linguistic backgrounds in their transition to life in Australia.
 As a part of this research, Faith has engaged in extensive community development practices, including community engagement and asset-based community development.
 Drawing on her work with both UON and UP&UP, Faith views art as an important medium through which more socially inclusive and resilient communities can be realised.

 As co-creator of UP&UP, Faith has experience in the grant application and funding proposal process and understands that most community organisations rely solely on grants and funding to implement social inclusion and/or creative programs.
 In addition to her work in creative community development, Faith often consults with organisations in the area of writing grant applications and proposals, as well as with the design and implementation of inclusive, fun, and effective programs.